4Runner Build for under $3000

 General Total: $800 + $1700 + $500 = $3000

-Hopefully, this gives you a couple ideas on what to do with your stock 5th Gen 4Runner.
+Hopefully, this gives you a couple ideas on what to do with your stock 4R.

-Did you have a stock 4Runner?
-What did you do to it?
+What would you do if you could start over?
 Let us know your first 3 mods below and why.
 Thanks, everyone!